 Villanueva played offensive tackle, defensive lineman and wide receiver while at Army.
 After starting every game at left tackle during his junior season, the 6-foot-9 Villanueva was asked to play wide receiver as a senior in 2009 (he caught 34 passes for 522 yards and five touchdowns).

 Villanueva went undrafted in 2010, had a tryout with the Cincinnati Bengals, and then spent four years as an active member of the Army, serving in three tours in Afghanistan.
 He worked out at a regional combine in 2014 and signed with the Philadelphia Eagles as a defensive end.
 Shortly after being released by the Eagles, Villaneuva was signed by the Pittsburgh Steelers and assigned to the practice squad.
-He was elevated to the active roster in 2015, and as of Veteran's Day 2015, Villanueva had made three starts at left tackle.
+He was elevated to the active roster in 2015, and started 10 games that year at left tackle.